Refugee family reunion

 Improving family reunion in the UK

-Refugee family reunion is a safe and legal way for refugee families who have been torn apart by war and persecution to reunite.
+Refugee family reunion should be a vital, safe and legal way for refugee families to renunite after they have been torn apart by war and persecution.
 It has the potential to prevent dangerous journeys across oceans and continents to Europe and the UK.

 What needs to change?

 Since 2016 the Home Office have been making changes to improve the family reunion process, but research shows that changes have been slow and more needs to be done.
 Please see our research reports below.

 The government needs to make refugee family reunion a process that is accessible, safe and considers the vulnerabilities and protection needs faced by these families.

 We will be working with the government to make this happen and continue to help families reunite.

 Our calls to decision makers

 - Reduce the number of journeys a family must take to one, and only after a positive decision on their case has been made.